austinaeden/phase-1-code-challenge-wk3/README.md

 You should see the project's homepage.

+Click on "MENU" the select the movie which you want to buy the tickets for and see if the tickets are available.

+If the tickets are available buy the tickets on the "BUY TICKET" button but if there is no ticket available choose another movie and buy the ticket.

 If you encounter any issues while using the project, refer to the project's documentation or creat an issue on the projects GitHub repository